Richmond, Victoria: Transport

-Richmond has an established transport system involving arterial roads, five train stations, seven tram routes, a bus route and a series of bicycle trails, including the Capital City Trail and the Yarra River Trail.
+Richmond has an established transport system involving arterial roads, five railway stations, seven tram routes, a bus route and a series of bicycle trails, including the Capital City Trail and the Yarra River Trail.

-Richmond is served by tram numbers 12 and 109, on Victoria Street, tram number 78 on Church Street, tram numbers 48 and 75 on Bridge Road and tram number 70 on Swan Street.
+Richmond is served by tram routes 12 and 109, on Victoria Street, 78 on Church Street, 48 and 75 on Bridge Road and 70 on Swan Street.

 The main train station in Richmond is Richmond railway station.
 It is an interchange for all metropolitan passenger trains to the eastern and south-eastern suburbs.
-Railway lines that travel through Richmond Station include the Pakenham, Cranbourne, Frankston, Lilydale, Belgrave, Glen Waverley, Sandringham and Alamein lines.

-Other train stations in Richmond include North Richmond and West Richmond.
+Railway lines that travel through Richmond station include the Pakenham, Cranbourne, Frankston, Lilydale, Belgrave, Glen Waverley, Sandringham and Alamein lines.
+Other train stations in Richmond include North Richmond and West Richmond, both located on the Hurstbridge and Mernda lines.
+East Richmond is also located in the suburb of Richmond.

 Health

 Epworth Hospital (private) is a major surgical hospital.
 It has a major campus in Richmond fronting both Bridge Road and Erin Street.

-The Melbourne Clinic (private) is a major psychiatric facility in Church Street.
+The Melbourne Clinic (private) is a major psychiatric facility on Church Street.

 Access Health and Community is a major primary health service at 283 Church Street and was founded in 1868 as the Richmond Dispensary, making it possibly the oldest continuously running GP practice and community health centre in Australia.
 Sir Robert Menzies, a former Australian Prime Minister, on retiring from the Commonwealth Parliament was the head of the fund raising committee for the current building which was opened in 1978.